-Webinar Video - Reporting the world in Japan and the UK
+Webinar Video - The Future for Higher Education in Japan and the UK

 Watch the video of our webinar on Thursday 10 December when Japan Society Chairman Bill Emmott discussed the role of universities and their strategies to meet future challenges with Professor David Richardson, vice chancellor of the University of East Anglia, and Professor Yuko Takahashi, president of Tsuda University.